Please feel free to comment on my review.

-This story, like ‘Love and Monsters’ before this, is a Doctor-lite episode in Series 3.
-But unlike ‘Love and Monsters’, this episode is more serious and has more of the fear factor featured in it.
+This story, like ‘Love and Monsters’ before it, is a Doctor-lite episode in Series 3.
+But unlike ‘Love and Monsters’, this episode is more serious and it has more of the fear factor featured in it.

 Sally Sparrow takes photographs of an abandoned house where there are strange statues.
 This starts Sally receiving messages from the Doctor who warns her, the Weeping Angels are coming.

 This is a very clever episode that is well-written by Steven Moffat.
 It features a superb performance by Carey Mulligan as the main star and the Weeping Angels are also very terrifying.